lhe17/nebula/README.md

 overdispersion into between-subject and within-subject components using a negative binomial mixed model (NBMM).
-The package nebula can be used for e.g., identifying marker genes, testing treatment effects, detecting genes with differentail expression, and performing cell-level co-expression analysis.
+The package nebula can be used for e.g., identifying marker genes, testing treatment effects, detecting genes with differential expression, performing cell-level co-expression analysis, and obtaining Pearson residuals for downstream analyses.

 More details can be found in the manuscript “NEBULA: a fast negative binomial mixed model for differential expression and co-expression